j7ysan/GodotTerrainMap/README.md

 ---------------------------------------------------------

-# INDIVIDUAL WORK - COMP 360 - ON1 - INDIVIDUAL ADDITIONS
+# COMP 360 - ON1 - INDIVIDUAL ADDITIONS
 --------------------------------------------------------

 # [your name] - [your work] - [explanation]